 - Prevention Routinely using these precautions will help avoid the need to quarantine all classroom contacts of persons with COVID-19: - It is essential that staff ensure maximum distancing between students and other staff while in the classroom and throughout the day to limit the possibility of transmission. - Students and staff are required to use a mask or face covering. - Anyone known to be a close contact (defined as being within six (6) feet for fifteen (15) minutes or more) to a COVID-19 case while contagious must be excluded from school for fourteen (14) days after last contact with the person with COVID-19.
-This exclusion requirement applies even if masks were worn if social distancing was not maintained.

-Cases in a Classroom (Continued)

-- For any classrooms where social distancing could not be maintained, all children and staff must be considered close contacts and must complete a fourteen (14) day quarantine period. - Students and teachers in a classroom with a known COVID-19 case in which social distancing was reliably maintained should remain together in the same cohort to the extent that is possible.
+This exclusion requirement applies even if masks were worn if social distancing was not maintained. - People who have recovered from a confirmed illness (PCR test, nose or throat swab test) in the past three (3) months will not need to quarantine after a close contact with someone with COVID-19. - For any classrooms where social distancing could not be maintained, all children and staff must be considered close contacts and must complete a fourteen (14) day quarantine period. - Students and teachers in a classroom with a known COVID-19 case in which social distancing was reliably maintained should remain together in the same cohort to the extent that is possible.
 They should receive screening for fever and symptoms each morning until 14 days after last contact with the case.
-Note: anyone determined to be a "close contact" must be excluded. - Any of these students or teachers who are monitored and found to have symptoms of COVID-19 should be sent home and excluded and will be required to get tested or complete the required isolation period to return to school. - The classroom will need to be closed for cleaning and disinfection before use again.
+Note: anyone determined to be a "close contact" must be excluded. - Any of these students or teachers who are monitored and found to have symptoms of COVID-19 should be sent home and excluded and will be required to get tested or complete the required isolation period to return to school. - If 3 or more COVID-19 cases are identified within a classroom within fourteen (14) days of each other, consideration should be given to excluding all students and staff in the classroom for fourteen (14) days after contact with the last identified COVID-19 case - The classroom will need to be closed for cleaning and disinfection before use again.

-Note: This guidance is consistent with information available as of July 8, 2020 and may be updated as new information on this novel virus and evolving situation become available.
+Note: This guidance is consistent with information available as of September 7, 2020 and may be updated as new information becomes available.